Holding Companies in Singapore

 - - the company’s Memorandum and Articles of Association.

 Once the registration procedure is complete, the Companies Register will notify the owners about the successful incorporation and will also provide them with the company registration number.
 A holding company may begin its business operations in Singapore once it has obtained the registration number, opened the corporate bank account and obtained the Unique Entity Number (UEN).
+Foreigners who want to open a holding company can address to our lawyers for obtaining the Singapore PR.

 For detailed information about setting up a company you can contact our lawyers in Singapore.